cyril-dussert/openshift-cd-demo/README.md

   $ oc policy add-role-to-user edit system:serviceaccount:cicd:default -n dev
   $ oc policy add-role-to-user edit system:serviceaccount:cicd:default -n stage
   ```
+Go on Jenkins administration > Plugins configuration > Advanced and set proxy settings (proxy-internet.internal.fr:3128).
+Save and check for plugin updates.
+Then, go on plugin updates (Jenkins administration > Plugins configuration) and update only the Kubernetes plugin.
+Don't forget to restart Jenkins.

+Then, before launch the pre-installed pipeline, you have to open it and save it once (without doing any modification) otherwise it will fail.

+# Things to know

+On our infrastructure, the main issue is with proxies.
+The real advantage of using Jenkins on OpenShift infrastrucutre is to dedicate one pod to one action (like executing a Jenkins pipeline).
+But, to do that, pods must communicate between us and our proxy configuration prevent them to do that correctly.
+All the modifications I did was to configure the pods to do not use proxy, but at each step (barely), you have to do that at a different level.

+Known issue : The Docker image of the slave pod not updating automatically when I push some modifications on GitHub, so sometimes the slave pod is built on an older image than the latest (and without last modifications/fixes).
+Temporarilty workaround : Manually delete docker images of slave pod (sudo docker rmi''')

+The last thing I worked on and which is not fixed now : At one moment during the pipeline execution, the slave pod will try to get a .pom file of jBoss on our nexus local installation but by default, the request goes through proxy so it fails.
+We have two ways to fix that :
+* Configure to no proxy on jenkins-slave/settings.xml (best solution)
+* Expose our nexus on internet

 # Demo Guide